-State the purpose of the investigation, then describe the study design or experimental procedure, main findings or major contributions, and finally the specific conclusion or recommendation, in a 1 paragraphs without specific subheadings.
+State the purpose of the investigation, then describe the study design or experimental procedure, main findings or major contributions, and finally the specific conclusion or recommendation, in a 4 paragraphs with or without specific ( Objective, Methods, Results, Conclusion ) subheadings.

 Provide enough information for the Abstract to be easily understood without reference to the text, and emphasize new and important aspects of the study.

 Avoid nonstandard abbreviations, unfamiliar terms or symbols, and laboratory jargon.
 Abbreviations should be kept to an absolute minimum; but if necessary, they must be spelled out at first mention.
 Standard metric units (mm, cm, ml, l, mg, g, msec, sec, min, hr, etc.) can be used throughout without definition.